quay/enhancements/enhancements/teamsync-with-oidc.md

 ## Design Details

-The workflow of the current proposal revolves around 4 components of Quay:
+The workflow of the current proposal revolves around 3 components of Quay:
 1. Config Tool
 2. UI
 3. Login flow
-4. TeamSync Worker

 **Config Tool**